isabella232/ckanext-unhcr/README.md

 ## Working with docker

-The whole docker setup is inside the `docker-ckan-unhcr` directory.
+The whole docker setup is inside the `docker-ckan-unhcr-aws` directory.
 You can tweak any CKAN instance's aspects there (e.g. patches/cron/etc).
-To add other CKAN extensions to the work - add its folders to `docker-compose.dev.yml` (see `ckan-dev` volumes).
+To add other CKAN extensions to the work - add its folders to `docker-compose.yml` (see `ckan-dev` volumes).

 Pull the latest `ckan-base/dev` images and build the project's images: